vippsas/vipps-developers/vipps-getting-started.md

 ### Permissions and users

 If you do not have BankID,
-or you have BankID but not access to the right merchant, you will need the merchant's administrator to log in on [portal.vipps.no](https://portal.vipps.no) and provide the API keys to you in a secure way.
+or you have BankID but not access to the correct merchant, you will need the merchant's administrator to log in on [portal.vipps.no](https://portal.vipps.no) and provide the API keys to you in a secure way.